Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets

-In Fig. \ref{FigCrO2} we plot the spectral functions of DFT+DMFT and non-local approach to CrO$_2$ at $\beta=6.5$~eV$^{-1}$ in comparison with the DFT band structures for nonmagnetic and ferromagnetic phases.
-We use the interaction strength considered previously in Refs. \cite{MyCrO2,Solovyev_rev}, $F^0=1.99$~eV, $F^2=7.67$~eV, and $F^4=5.48$~eV.
-In the Wannier projection, we include both Cr $d$ and oxygen $p$ states (which results in an 11-orbital model per Cr site, see Ref. \cite{MyCrO2}), but we have verified that qualitatively similar results are obtained within the 5-orbital model, including Cr $d$ states only.
-The considered temperature is also chosen to be sufficiently close to the DFT+DMFT Curie temperature $\beta_c=6.8$~eV$^{-1}$ ($T_C=1700$~K).
-The respective uniform susceptibility at the considered temperature $\chi_{{\mathbf q}=0}=110$~eV$^{-1}$ is also much larger than the local susceptibility $\chi_{\rm loc}=12$~eV$^{-1}$, and they are qualitatively close to those considered for iron.
-In the case of CrO$_2$, DMFT yields somewhat stronger change in the electronic band structure than in iron; in particular, it shifts the flat band in the direction $Z$-$R$-$A$ away from the Fermi level, which makes the band structure similar to that obtained within DFT for the ordered phase.
-Considering the effect of the non-local self-energy yields a stronger splitting of bands, yielding again qualitative agreement with the ferromagnetic DFT band structure.
-The stronger effect of the local self-energy in CrO$_2$ in comparison to iron can be attributed to somewhat closer proximity to half-filling of $d$ states ($n_d^{{\rm CrO}_2}=3.76$ vs. $n_d^{\rm Fe}=6.4$).
+As we discuss in Supplemental Material \cite{SM}, similar to iron splitting of the electronic spectrum is expected for the half metallic compound CrO$_2$.
+In this case, DMFT yields a somewhat stronger change in the electronic band structure than in iron, which makes the band structure similar to that obtained within DFT for the ordered phase.
+Considering the effect of the non-local self-energy yields a stronger splitting of bands, resulting again in qualitative agreement with the ferromagnetic DFT band structure.
+The stronger effect of the local self-energy in CrO$_2$ in comparison to iron can be attributed to the somewhat closer proximity to half-filling of $d$ states ($n_d^{{\rm CrO}_2}=3.76$ vs. $n_d^{\rm Fe}=6.4$).